Forestville Line

-The Forestville Line, designated as Route K12, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Suitland station and Branch Avenue station of the Green Line of the Washington Metro.
-The line operates every 15 – 45 minutes during weekdays and 60 minutes during weekends.
-Trips are roughly 30 – 40 minutes long.
-There are a few early morning/late night and rush hour trips that only operate between the Suitland Metro Station & Penn Mar Shopping Center.
+The Forestville Line, designated as Route K12, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between Suitland station and Branch Avenue station of the Green Line of the Washington Metro.
+The line operated every 15 – 45 minutes during weekdays and 60 minutes during weekends.
+Trips were roughly 30 – 40 minutes long.
+There were a few early morning/late night and rush hour trips that only operate between the Suitland Metro Station & Penn Mar Shopping Center.

 Background

-Route K12 operates between Branch Avenue and Suitland Stations via Penn Mar Shopping Center.
-Some trips are shortened to operate between Penn Mar and Suitland.
-Route K12 operates out of Andrews Federal Center garage since 2019.
+Route K12 operated between Branch Avenue and Suitland Stations via Penn Mar Shopping Center.
+Some trips were shortened to operate between Penn Mar and Suitland.
+Route K12 operated out of Andrews Federal Center garage since 2019.
 Prior to moving to Andrews, K12 operated from Southern Avenue until 1989 when it was moved to Landover division.